closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 However, there's still one more problem we ran in to that wasn't solved by the message passing system alone: when we add new features to the native app, and it expects new messages from the web app, how do we coordinate that?
-Let's taking calling as an example.
+Take calling as an example.

 When we implemented native calling, we needed the web app to send a message to